Resources

 Resources for Families, Educators, and Advocates

-Explore trusted guides, toolkits, and contacts to help prevent child sex trafficking.
-Whether you’re a parent, teacher, or community leader, these resources will help you protect children and take action.
+Access trusted guides, toolkits, and support contacts designed to help prevent child sex trafficking.
+Whether you’re caring for a child, teaching in a classroom, or leading in your community, these resources will equip you to recognize risks, start important conversations, and take meaningful action.

 General Information